contrailcirrus/contrail-forecast/docs/specs/forecast-api.md

 ### error handling

-A 422 status code and informative message should be returned if:
+A 400 status code and informative message should be returned if:

 - the provided flight level is not recognized
 - the provided timestamp is malformed
 - the provided aircraft class is not recognized

-A 400 status code and informative message should be returned if:

 - the request is properly formed and interpretable, but the requested resource does not exist

 ### response headers